YonatanGM/Barnes-Hut/README.md

 ![Runtime and Distance Sum Difference vs. θ](benchmark/scenario2__dt_1h_tend_1d_vs_1d_theta_1.05/plot_theta.png)

 **Analysis:**
 For each θ, the final positions of all bodies were summed component-wise at the last timestep and compared to the sum from the run with θ = 0.01 (the reference).
-Smaller θ values take longer because they use a stricter Barnes-Hut criterion, allowing fewer approximations.
+Smaller θ values (< 0.5) are significantly slower because they use a stricter Barnes-Hut criterion, allowing fewer approximations.
 Larger θ values are faster due to more approximations.
 Interestingly, except for θ = 2.0, there was no difference in the summed positions—all other runs matched the reference exactly.

 ---